 Using a different font color for a document in Word 2013 is as simple as changing an option in the navigational ribbon.
 You can even change the font color for a large section of text in a document, or change the color of an entire document.

-But if you change the font color of nearly every document that you create, you might be a looking for a way to permanently change the font color for every new document.
+But if you change the font color of nearly every document that you create, you might be a looking for a way to permanently change the font color for future documents and save yourself some time.
 You can do this by changing the default font color for the Normal template in Word 2013.

-Switch to a Different Default Font Color in Word 2013
+How to Switch to a Different Default Font Color in Word 2013 (Guide with Pictures)

 The steps in this article will change the default font color settings for new documents that you create in Word 2013.
 Existing documents, such as ones that you created before you switched the default color, or documents sent to you by other people, will use the font color that is already set for that document.